kalbfuss/01memories/README.md

 ## Configuration

-The Pyframe application is configured via a single YAML configuration file.
+The Digital Memories application is configured via a single YAML configuration file.
 The file is named "config.yaml" and must be stored in the current (working) directory.
 The following sections provide examples for configuration and the documentation of all parameters.

 A lot of effort has gone into configuration checks.
 The application should warn you in the event of invalid configurations immediately after startup.
 It is thus safe to explore the various configuration options.
-Under no circumstances is Pyframe going to modify any of your image or video files.
+Under no circumstances is Digital Memories going to modify any of your image or video files.

 ### Examples